 - Any graduate student appointed as a Graduate Research Assistant, Graduate Assistant or Teaching Assistant must be enrolled as a full-time student within his/her degree program each semester of the appointment.
 Normally, that means enrolling in and completing nine-hours of graduate-level courses for fall and spring semester and six-hours for summer semester.
 Exceptions to the hours requirement require an approved Student Workload Form.
-All sections of the form must be completed and submitted to the Graduate Financial Aid Counselor, who will forward to the Director of Financial Aid for final approval.
+All sections of the form must be completed and submitted to the Hiring Supervisor, who will forward to the Dean and then the Graduate School for final approval.
 If a graduate student drops below the minimum number of hours required without an approved workload form, the assistantship will be terminated.

 - Graduate Research Assistants and Graduate Assistants normally hold the position on a semester-by-semester basis and for a period not to exceed a total of two years.
 Renewal of the contract is not automatic and must be negotiated with the department or program each semester.